oehf/ipf/src/site/markdown/migration-6.0.md

   initialized (`SmartInitializingSingleton`), and for route builders when Spring starts its `Lifecycle` beans — no longer on `ContextRefreshedEvent`.
 Mapping definitions and custom HL7v2 model classes are therefore in place before the Camel routes are built and started.
-Workarounds for the previous window, in which a `MappingService` was still empty during bean initialization, are no longer needed.
+Workarounds for the previous window, in which the mappings were still empty during bean initialization, are no longer needed.
 * Groovy DSL extensions are still registered before the route builders build their routes.
 This is now guaranteed by the Spring lifecycle rather than by bean registration order.